 A few more additional features of perfect competition are that buyers have no specific seller preferences and neither do sellers.
 Any kind of commodity that is offered to a seller is accepted.

-Q. What are Some Examples of Perfect Competition?
+1. What are some examples of Perfect Competition?